2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 A gate needs to run in the right places to actually protect anything, and there are two that matter.
 The first is locally, as part of the normal build, so an author working on content sees a problem the moment they introduce it rather than later — the tightest possible feedback loop, where the person who broke something is told immediately while the change is still fresh in their mind.
 The second is in continuous integration, on every proposed change before it can merge, as the backstop: even if someone skips the local check or works in a way that bypasses it, the gate runs in CI and a change that fails cannot reach production.
 The two together mean a content error has to get past both the author and the automation to ship, which it essentially never does.

 This placement is why the gate composes so well with everything else in a content-as-code setup.
 It runs through the same build that compiles the app, on the same changes reviewed in the same pull requests, with the same all-or-nothing deploy semantics.
 There is no separate content-validation service to run and keep in sync, because the validation is just part of producing the site.
-It also automates a meaningful chunk of the launch checks described in /product-blog/a-go-live-runbook-for-a-serverless-app — the “every page has metadata, every route is in the sitemap” class of check stops being something a human verifies on launch day and becomes something the gate enforces continuously, which is a far more reliable arrangement than a list worked from memory.
+It also automates a meaningful chunk of the launch checks described in A go-live runbook for a serverless browser app — the “every page has metadata, every route is in the sitemap” class of check stops being something a human verifies on launch day and becomes something the gate enforces continuously, which is a far more reliable arrangement than a list worked from memory.

 Keep the gate honest as it grows